Swallow Street: History

 The street was previously much longer and stretched as far north as Oxford Street.
 The first section of the street was built in 1671 as Swallow Close, and was named after the 16th-century tenant Thomas Swallow.
 On John Ogilby's map of London in 1681, it is shown as running as far as Beak Street, which continues to what is now Oxford Street.

 Beak Street was developed by the end of the 17th century, and the road became known as Little Swallow Street as far as Glasshouse Street, then Swallow Street to Oxford Street, ending opposite Princes Street.
 It was the main road between Piccadilly and Oxford Street by the 18th century, and is marked as such on John Rocque's Map of London, 1746.

 In 1815, the majority of the street was demolished to construct Regent Street, a modern thoroughfare designed by John Nash.
-The former line of Swallow Street is roughly now where properties on the west site of Regent Street are.
+The former line of Swallow Street is roughly now where properties on the west side of Regent Street are.

 A small section of Swallow Street survives to the south, where Regent Street bends away at the Quadrant to reach Piccadilly Circus.
 The northern part of the street also survives as Swallow Passage and Swallow Place, parallel to the west of Regent Street.